JustADude29/FinanceOptionCalc/README.md

-#Finance European Option Calculator
+# European Option Calculator

-Option Calculator to get price of call or put options using Black Scholes Formula
+### Option Calculator to get price of call or put options using Black Scholes Model and N-Step Binomial Model

 ![showcase](Assets/showcase.gif)